Click

 Mission Trips

-Mission trips in the spring typically last 8-16 days and cost 3-10,000 DKK.
+Mission trips in the spring typically last 8-16 days and cost DKK 3,000-10,000.

-Acts Academy is participating in the biggest political festival in Denmark - Folkemødet on Bornholm in June.
-It is a big event with many people, where there is plenty of opportunity to discuss politics and values, but also to listen to different views on life.
-We help out in the tent, Between Heaven and Earth, where we help organise and host great debates.
-It is a great opportunity as a Bible school student to reflect on the society you are part of, but also be part of expressing yourself in society with your faith and the learning you have gained from Bible school.
+Acts Academy participates in the largest political festival in Denmark - Folkemødet on Bornholm in June.
+It is a large event with many people, where there is ample opportunity to discuss politics and values, but also to listen to different attitudes towards life.
+We help out in the 'Between Heaven and Earth' tent, where we help organize and host exciting debates.
+It's a great opportunity as a Bible school student to reflect on the society you are a part of, but also to be a part of the expression of society with your faith and the learning you have gained from Bible school.

 Impact weeks

-So far, the following are planned for 2022/23
+So far, the following are scheduled for 2023/24: